Mesilla Valley Metropolitan Planning Organization

 Transport 2040 Update Public Involvement Meetings

 MPO Staff is updating the existing Metropolitan Transportation Plan (MTP) known as Transport 2040.
-Staff is currently preparing a draft of the plan for review at the next round of public meetings.
+Staff has published a draft of the plan for review at the final round of public meetings.
 Meeting dates will be announced as they are confirmed.

 Please contact us if you would like to have MPO Staff present at one of your meetings.
 Email a request to email@example.com or call Tom Murphy at (575) 528-3225.